pivotal/docs-tap/namespace-provisioner/use-case2.md

     ```

 Using GitOps
-: When using GitOps, we can pass the parameters to a namespace by adding them to the data.values file located in our GitOps repo.
+: When using GitOps, pass the parameters to a namespace by adding them to the data.values file located in our GitOps repo.
 Take a look at [this sample file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-install-with-params/desired-namespaces.yaml#L7-L8) for an example.

     Add the following configuration to your TAP values to add parameterized tekton pipelines and scan policies to your developer namespace: